Jasper-Nielsen/pokemon-data/readme.md

                     ### My Pokemon grid App
-This program was made as a mandatory assignment during my first semester studying datamatiker at KEA - Copenhagen School of Design and Technology.
+This program was made as a mandatory assignment during my first semester studying datamatiker(computer science) at KEA - Copenhagen School of Design and Technology.

 This program takes dataobjects from a JSON file containing 27 pokemon objects, and displays them in a grid sorting them according to their name.
 The type of the pokemon dictates each grid items layout.